boomlinde/pocketacid/README.md

 If your face buttons are not laid out like that, you can swap Y with X and A with B using the "swap buttons" setting.

+If your controller doesn't have joysticks, see the section on the joyless mode below.

 Globally, you can always control the bassline timbre and envelope using the left stick for bassline 1 and right stick for bassline 2.
 You can hold L2 or R2 to control other bassline parameters using the sticks (see below).